 This is the second of a two-semester, six-credit calculus sequence.
 In this course we study topics in integral calculus, emphasizing how we can use calculus to understand real-world problems such as fluid pumping and lifting, how rain catchers are used in city drain systems, and how a compound bow fires an arrow.
-We use computers and calculators extensively, and we also focus on learning how to explain mathematics verbally and in writing.
+Specific topics include optimization, related rates, antiderivatives, definite integrals, the fundamental theorems of calculus, integration by substitution, integration by parts, applications of integration, and an introduction to differential equations.
+We use technology extensively, and we also focus on learning how to explain mathematics orally and in writing.
 The sequence MA 121-MA 122 is considered to be equivalent to MA 131.
-Prerequisite: A grade of "C-" or better in MA 121.

-This course covers all aspects of single-variable calculus including derivatives, anti-derivatives, definite integrals, and the fundamental theorem of calculus.
+This course covers all aspects of single-variable calculus including derivatives, antiderivatives, definite integrals, and the fundamental theorem of calculus.
 We highlight how we can use calculus to understand real-world problems such as laying an oil pipeline around a swamp, fluid pumping and lifting, and how rain catchers are used in city drain systems.
-We use computers and calculators extensively, meeting in the computer lab once each week.
-We also focus on learning how to explain mathematics verbally and in writing.
+We use technology extensively, meeting in the computer lab once each week.
+We also focus on learning how to explain mathematics orally and in writing.
 This is the same material that is covered in MA 121-122, except this is an accelerated course that does not review precalculus material.